fredoverflow/karel/README.md

 Next
 Next

-Please Select Project SDK
+Please select project SDK.
+This SDK will be used by default by all project modules.
 +
 JDK
-/usr/lib/jvm/java-8-openjdk-amd64
+Linux: /usr/lib/jvm/java-8-openjdk-amd64
+Windows: C:\Program Files\Java\jdk1.8.0_...
 OK
 Next
 Finish